PSA Group: United Kingdom

 In the United Kingdom, Peugeot Motor Company PLC is a wholly owned United Kingdom subsidiary of PSA Peugeot Citroën that operates the Peugeot UK, Citroën UK, and DS Automobile brands.
-Peugeot UK's retail arm is Robins & Day which was part of Rootes Group before becoming a wholly owned subsidiary of Peugeot Motor Company PLC in 1970.
+Peugeot UK's retail arm is Stellantis &You (known as Robins & Day until 2023), which was part of Rootes Group before becoming a wholly owned subsidiary of Peugeot Motor Company PLC in 1970.

 Other locations

 PSA has a number of manufacturing and development sites around the world.
-Vigo, in Galicia has PSA's biggest factory in the world.
+Vigo, in Galicia, has PSA's biggest factory in the world.
 The PSA Mangualde Plant in Portugal produced its millionth vehicle in 2012.

-PSA invested ₹4 billion establishing new plant in Chennai, India.
+PSA invested ₹4 billion to establish a new plant in Chennai, India.

-The group announced on 29 November 2016 at the Tunisia's investment conference 2020 it will open a factory plant in the country in mid-2018.
+The group announced on 29 November 2016 at Tunisia's investment conference 2020 it will open a factory plant in the country in mid-2018.
 The factory will have a planned annual production of 1,200 units.

-Groupe PSA (Paris:UG) has chosen to establish its new North American headquarters in Atlanta, Fulton County, Georgia.
-The headquarters will be operational by February 2018.
-A core team has already been set up to build the strategy and steer its execution.
-The decision to locate in Atlanta came after a yearlong, nationwide search to find the optimal balance of business environment, standard of living and workforce.
+In January 2018, Groupe PSA had chosen to establish its new North American headquarters in Atlanta after a yearlong, nationwide search to find the optimal balance of business environment, standard of living and workforce.
+However, with Groupe PSA's 2021 merger with Fiat Chrysler Automobiles to form Stellantis, plans to bring the Peugeot brand back to North America were cancelled in favour of focusing on FCA's existing American brands Chrysler, Dodge, Jeep, and Ram.